Skip to content

 • bash — Shell commands with CWD tracking and background process support

-• background — Manage background processes (list, status, kill, await)
+• background — Manage background processes (list, status, kill)

 • read_file — Files with line numbers, offset/limit, image support